AnthonyBliss1/AnthonyBliss1.github.io/README.md

 ## Projects
 ### Poker AI
 Creates a poker game between three LLMs: GPT 4o, Claude Opus, and Claude Sonnet.
 Models are prompted with defined personalities and will make decisions based on personality traits.
-Models have an opportunity to communicate in a chat while playing and can communicate outside of their turn.
+Models have an opportunity to communicate in the chat and can communicate outside of their turn.

 ### REMI BOT
 REMI BOT is an experimental project utilizing **Anthropic's Claude 3 Opus** model to visualize and manipulate data.
 After a CSV file is provided, the data is inserted into a **MySQL DB** and can be manipulated using **SQL** queries generated from natural language prompts.
 Visualization code can also be generated, utilizing the **Vega-Altair** python library.
 Finally, users can prompt Claude with research related questions, leveraging Claude's incredible problem solving capabilities.
 Github repo can be found [here](https://github.com/AnthonyBliss1/REMI_BOT).